Targter/MarineChatApp/README.md

-To start the server: npm run dev......
+To start the server: npm run dev